- Healthy Places

-Beginning March 1, 2022, an updated version of the Washington State Food Code will be implemented.
+Beginning March 1, 2022, an updated version of the Washington State Food Code was implemented.
 This page will help keep you up-to-date with those changes.
 For even more information, see the Washington State Department of Health's Food Safety Rules and Regulations.

 While there are dozens of changes to the code, the first three code changes on this page are changes that every food establishment should prepare for as soon as possible.